Kewner/launch-school/JS130/04-testing-using-jest/3-seat-approach/seat.md

 3. **A**ssert the results of execution.
 4. **T**ear down and clean up any lingering artifacts.

-In the previous `car.test.js` file, we've only used steps 2 and 3.
+In the previous `car.test.js` file, we've only used steps 2 (like `car.wheels`) and 3 (like the `expect().toBe` call).
 We created a car object in each test to perform some assertion on it.
 This causes redundant code which, with many tests, can add up.

 ## Set up the necessary objects
 We should extract it to a setup step that runs before each test.
 In Jest, we can use the `beforeEach` function to do that.
 The callback we pass to `beforeEach` is called before running each test.